clash82/wp-lemme-know/readme.txt

 == Changelog ==

+= v0.4.0 =
+* fixed: send notifications only when `post` type content is published,
+* added: new test SMTP configuration option which allows you to test the current configuration by sending an example e-mail.

 = v0.3.0 =
-* replaced SwiftMailer with built-in PHPMailer (decreased plugin size!)
+* replaced SwiftMailer with built-in PHPMailer (decreased plugin size!).

 = v0.2.0 =
 * fixed: removed notification sending after post edit (notifications are now sent only after first post publish),